Xinglab/rPGA/README.md

                      to haplotypes
      -e FILE         file containing RNA editing sites; can be downloaded from RADAR (www.rnaedit.com/download/)
+     -g              flag if VCF genotype files are gzipped

 ** Note: if --rnaedit flag is used, a file containing RNA editing events must be provided using -e.
 In this case, rPGA will disregard heterozygous SNPs that overlap